swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     ```

     The updated `train-and-report` job is responsible for reporting the results of
     the model evaluation and comparing it with the main branch.
-This job is
+Some steps in this
-    triggered only on pull requests.
-The job checks out the repository, sets up DVC
+    job are triggered only on pull requests.
+The job checks out the repository, sets
-    and CML, creates and publishes the report as a pull request comment.
+    up DVC and CML, creates and publishes the report as a pull request comment.

-    Check the differences with Git to validate the changes.
+    Check the differences with Git to validate the changes:

     ```sh title="Execute the following command(s) in a terminal"
     # Show the differences with Git
-    git diff .github/workflows/mlops.yml
+    git diff .github/workflows/mlops.yaml
     ```

     The output should be similar to this:

     ```diff
-    diff --git a/.github/workflows/mlops.yml b/.github/workflows/mlops.yml
+    diff --git a/.github/workflows/mlops.yaml b/.github/workflows/mlops.yaml
-    index 493691a..0498e99 100644
+    index 5aae2a1..1fa989b 100644
-    --- a/.github/workflows/mlops.yml
+    --- a/.github/workflows/mlops.yaml
-    +++ b/.github/workflows/mlops.yml
+    +++ b/.github/workflows/mlops.yaml
+    @@ -13,7 +13,8 @@ on:
+       workflow_dispatch:

      jobs:
     -  train:
     +  train-and-report:
     +    permissions: write-all
          runs-on: ubuntu-latest
          steps:
            - name: Checkout repository
-    @@ -29,4 +30,71 @@ jobs:
+    @@ -31,3 +32,56 @@ jobs:
-    +      # Node is required to run CML
+               credentials_json: '${{ secrets.GOOGLE_SERVICE_ACCOUNT_KEY }}'
-    +      - name: Setup Node
+           - name: Train model
-    +        if: github.event_name == 'pull_request'
-    +        uses: actions/setup-node@v3
-    +        with:
-    +          node-version: '16'
+             run: dvc repro --pull
     +      - name: Setup CML
     +        if: github.event_name == 'pull_request'
-    +        uses: iterative/setup-cml@v1
+    +        uses: iterative/setup-cml@v2
     +        with:
-    +          version: '0.19.1'
+    +          version: '0.20.0'
     +      - name: Create CML report
     +        if: github.event_name == 'pull_request'
     +        env: